fermer

 5:00pm – 5:20pm Marine heatwaves and changes in biomass and composition of marine fish communities

-Alexa Fredston (University of California, Santa Cruz)
+Alexa Fredston (University of California, US)

 5:20pm – 5:40pm Global transboundary patterns and regional applied science for fishery management